colinhacks/zod/ERROR_HANDLING.md

 const myError = new z.ZodError([]);
 ```

-ZodErrors are just a wrapper class that contain information about the problems that occurred during validation.
-The list of issues are contained in the `errors` property.
+Each ZodError has an `errors` property that is an array of `ZodSuberrors`.
+Each suberror documents a problem that occurred during validation.

 ## ZodSuberror

 `ZodSuberror` is _not_ a class.
 It is a [discriminated union](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions).

 The link above the the best way to learn about the concept.
 Discriminated unions are an ideal way to represent a data structures that may be one of many possible variants.
+You can see all the possible variants defined [here](https://github.com/vriad/zod/blob/master/src/ZodError.ts).
+They are also described in the table below if you prefer.

-Every ZodSuberror has these fields:
+_Every_ ZodSuberror has these fields:

 | field     | type                   | details                                                                                           |
 | --------- | ---------------------- | ------------------------------------------------------------------------------------------------- |